jfq3/RDP---Tutorials/xander_local_example.md

     UCHIME=/usr/uchime/uchime4.2.40_i86linux32
     HMMALIGN=/usr/bin/hmmalign

-To process the test\_reads.fa provided, yo do not need to edit sections 2 or 3 of the configuration file.
+To process the test\_reads.fa provided, you do not need to edit sections 2 or 3 of the configuration file.

 ### Edit the Command Script File

-Use nano as above to edit the value of BASEDIR in run\_xander\_skel.sh to point to the RDPTools\_Xander_assembler\_bin directory.
+Use nano as above to edit the value of BASEDIR in run\_xander\_skel.sh to point to the RDPTools/Xander_assembler/bin directory.
 If you installed RDPTools in the directory /bin, this line should look like this:

     BASEDIR=/usr/RDPTools/Xander_assembler/bin